-Suppose you're sell marketing and sales automation software.
+Suppose you're selling marketing and sales automation software.
 The typical buying committee might include the CMO, the Director of Sales, a sales manager, a marketer, a representative from Sales Ops, and someone from Finance.

 For each buyer persona, map out their challenges, objectives, professional goals, and their involvement in the buying process.
-It's also good to know where they go for information and the best way to reach them (email, phone, at events, etc.)
+It's also good to know where they go for information and the best way to reach them (email, phone, at events, etc.).

 Every stakeholder should receive content tailored to their challenges and communication preferences.

 Like inbound marketing, account-based sales relies on content tailored to a specific audience.
 The similarities don’t end there: Both approaches use different content and offers depending on the stage of the sales process.

 SDRs and marketers should collaborate to find the most effective content for different accounts and buyer personas.